copcio/copcio.github.io/README.md

       // Size of the first hierarchy page in bytes uint64_t root_hier_size;

       // Reserved for future use.
-Must be 0. uint64_t reserved[13];
+Writers must set these to 0. uint64_t reserved[13];
     };